amitx13/Learning-Rust/readme.md

 # Multithreading:
 In most current operating systems, an executed program's code is run in a process, and the operating system will manage multiple processes at once.
 Within a program, you can also have independent parts that run simultaneously.
 The features that run these independent parts are called threads.
 For example, a web server could have multiple threads so that it could respond to more than one request at the same time.

+# Channel:
+A channel has two halves: a transmitter and a receiver.One part of your code call method on the transmitter with the data you want to send, and another part checks the receiving end for arriving messages.
+A channel is said to be closed if either the transmitting half or the receiving half goes out of scope.

+we create channel in rust using mpsc: (multiple producers single consumer)

+# Futures and Async/Await Paradigm:
+Futures in Rust represent values that might not have been computed yet.
+They are a way for the program to describe an operation that will be completed at some point in the future, or will complete asynchronously.
+They are a cornerstone of many async applications in Rust.
+A Future is an asynchronous computation that can produce a value (Ok-type) or an error (Err-type).
+The critical idea behind futures is that they can produce their value at some point in time, that “sometime” can be now, in the future, or never.